maziac/DeZog/documentation/ReverseEngineeringUsage.md

 When reverse engineering existing SW the whole object code already exists whereas the source code, i.e. the commented assembler sources normally do not exist.
 The goal of reverse engineering is to discover the purpose of the binary code by disassembling and debugging it.
-Once a sub routine has been understood it can be commented and the disassembly can be saved.
+Once a sub routine has been understood it can be commented, labels can be renamed to more meaningful names and the disassembly can be saved.

-The next time the debugger is started the already debugged and commented disassembled code is read in as a list file.
-All labels are now known to DeZog and the next sub routine can be debugged and understood.
+These commented disassembly is reloaded and taken as source for hte further stepping.
+Also the new labels are used.

 The more of the binary is understood the more complete the list file becomes until at the end hopefully all code is commented and understood.